fantastic001/blog/_posts/2017-11-20-SOLID-principles.markdown

 with objects of type S and we will maintain correctness of a program.

 So, what this actually mean?
 Let's say we have our two classes mentioned above.
-Every method of T has its own preconditions, postconditions and invariants.
+Every method of T has its own preconditions, post conditions and invariants.

 Your subtype must satisfy the following criteria:

 1. Preconditions cannot be strengthened in a subtype.
-2. Postconditions cannot be weakened in a subtype.
+2. Post conditions cannot be weakened in a subtype.
 3. Invariants (conditions held true) of the supertype must be preserved in a subtype.
 4. immutability cannot be subtyped to mutable class